primesoft-group/oneconnexx-docs/_pages/addins/en/ldap2csv.md

 userAccountControl#bitmask_2#!bool#active
 ```

 If no format is specified, the result of the AND link is displayed directly, in this example 2.
 The format "bool" returns 1 if the value is not 0, or 0 if the value is 0.
-The "!
-Bool" format works in exactly the same way, but inverts the result.
+The "!bool" format works in exactly the same way, but inverts the result.